Detecting micro fractures: A comprehensive comparison of conventional and machine-learning based segmentation methods: Noise reduction schemes

-where $\mathcal{L}_p$ indicates the low-pass filter in eq. \ref{eq:low_pass} and $\oslash$ is an element-wise division operator (referecne, Wetzstein, Gordon).
+\end{linenomath*} where $\mathcal{L}_p$ indicates the low-pass filter in eq.~\ref{eq:low_pass} and $\oslash$ is an element-wise division operator \cite{Wetzstein2012}.
 Note that the low-pass filter is performed on down-scaled domain such as the step in \textit{Blurring}.
 Thus, in order to match the size of matrix, $\eta_S$ is up-scaled before it is applied to \textit{Splatting} step.
-These steps are performed iteratively (See eq. \ref{eq:final_response}).
-Thus, $K = 2^h-1$ numbers of manifold are created while $h$ is defined as follows,
+These steps are performed iteratively (compare eq.~\ref{eq:final_response}).
+Thus, $K = 2^h-1$ numbers of manifold are created while $h$ is defined as follows, \begin{linenomath*}